manzing/NKXTool/README.md

 # NkxTool - A Direct NKX Compression/Decompression Utility

 This is a command-line utility for compressing folders into Kontakt NKX archives and decompressing NKX archives, by directly interacting with the `inNKX.wcx` plugin.
-It serves as a replacement for `cmdTotal.exe` for these specific operations.

 ## Features